Skip to Content

 Tools

-The contextual menu of the expert indicator allows generating an assessment report.
-Tools for exporting assessments are available in Tools > Assessment, and assessment sensitivity analysis can be accessed via Analysis > Graphic.
+The context menu of the expert indicator allows generating an assessment report.
+Tools for exporting assessments are available in Main Menu > Tools > Assessment, and assessment sensitivity analysis can be accessed via Main Menu > Analysis > Graphic.